This is iching.online

 The Tao Te Ching is based on the number 3, with its 3 x 3 x 3 x 3 = 81 chapters.

-Perhaps, when reflecting on the three interpretations, the true meaning will emerge.
+Perhaps, when reflecting on the four interpretations, the true meaning will emerge.

 These 81 verses simply rotate; every day the next number, and after 81, number 1 will appear again.

-This is done deliberately; if you want to read the complete text, you should purchase the resp. translations by Stephen Mitchell, Derek Lin or Jeremy M. Miller below.
+This is done deliberately; if you want to read the complete text, you should purchase the resp. translations by James Legge, Stephen Mitchell, Derek Lin or Jeremy M. Miller below.

-(All three available in Kindle edition as well.)
+(All four available in Kindle edition as well.)

 If you want to have a peek at tomorrow's verse, you can read it at I Ching Online.NET, which is always one day ahead of ICHING.ONLINE.